 Professor Jacqueline McGlade is the Frank Jackson Foundation Professor of the Environment at Gresham College.
-She is also a Professor of Resilience and Sustainable Development at University College London and Professor at the Maasai Mara University in Kenya.
+She is also a Professor of Resilience and Sustainable Development at University College London and Professor at Strathmore University Business School in Kenya.

-On leave from her role at UCL, Professor McGlade was Director of the Science Division and Chief Scientist and Statistician at United Nations Environment Programme (UNEP) in Kenya.
-There she led many key global assessment activities including the Global Environment Outlook, UN Emissions Gap Report and Frontiers.
-She also led the creation of Environment Live, an intelligence system for environmental monitoring.
-Before moving to Kenya, she served as Executive Director of the European Environment Agency, where she introduced citizen science, systems for sharing environmental information for national reporting and delivered key assessments and analyses for all major European environmental policies.
+Previously, Professor McGlade was Director of the Science and Chief Scientist and Statistician of the United Nations Environment Programme (UNEP).
+There she led key global environmental assessments including the Global Environment Outlook, UN Emissions Gap Report and Frontiers, provided Secretariat support for the Intergovernmental Panel on Climate Change (IPCC) and the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) and launched the UN web intelligence platform Environment Live.
+Prior to this, she served as Executive Director of the European Environment Agency, where she established systems for sharing environmental information for national reporting, introduced citizen science and led key assessments and analyses of all major European environmental policies.

 For four decades Professor McGlade has worked at the interface of sustainable development, science, society and policy.
 Her research on biodiversity, climate change, ecosystems, oceans and social dynamics are known the world over.
 From developing innovative software for virtual gaming and decision-making in areas such as flood management to pioneering open access to data and information she has changed the way we look at and understand the environment.

-Professor McGlade has given over 800 public lectures around the world showing her audiences how we can live sustainably on Earth while adapting to the changing nature of the environment.
-She has produced award-winning films, television series and radio programmes.
+Professor McGlade has given over 1000 public lectures around the world showing her audiences how we can live sustainably on Earth while adapting to the changing nature of the environment.
+She has produced award-winning films, television series and radio programmes and is scientific advisor on various environmental film series projects.
 In 2017 she gave a TEDx talk on Building Resilience to Climate Change.

-With a background in marine biology and environmental informatics Professor McGlade has done fieldwork in Africa, Southeast Asia, Central Asia, North America, Europe, the Caucasus, and the Arctic.
+With a background in marine biology and environmental informatics Professor McGlade has undertaken fieldwork and led explorations in Africa, Southeast Asia, Central Asia, North America, Europe, the Caucasus, and the Arctic.
 She is passionate about local communities and has trained and supported indigenous people to map their lands and sacred sites.
 She has been instrumental in helping indigenous people participate in local, national and international fora.
-She recently became a senior member of the Maasai tribe in Kenya, where she is helping to design and implement clean technologies and a green growth local economy in the famous Maasai Mara National Reserve.
+In 2016, she joined the Maasai tribe in Kenya, where she lives and is helping to create sustainable livelihoods n the famous Mau Forest and Maasai Mara National Reserve based on local knowledge and a green growth, circular economy.